 |

 Grounds to ContestA lawyer will first consider whether or not the will is valid and will look for grounds to support challenging a will in the way in which the will was executed.
-Thereafter consideration will be given to the testator’s state of mind at the time of execution and whether or not there was full mental capacity or the potential for undue influence.
+Thereafter consideration will be given by a solicitor to the testators state of mind at the time of execution and whether or not there was full mental capacity or the potential for undue influence.
 In order for a will to be valid it must satisfy all of the following conditions :-

 |